DigitalArcPlatform/documentation/docs/duringEvent/checkin/checkin.md

 **If they DO NOT have a contribution:**

-1. Thanks them for their time and give them a [flyer].
+- Thank them for their time and give them a [flyer].

 ## Sign-In